Skip to main content

 Overview

 The Malbox scheduler is a multi-tier asynchronous scheduling system that coordinates task queuing, worker pool allocation, resource provisioning, and plugin execution lifecycle.
-Think of the scheduler as the central event loop that orchestrates the entire task management system.
+Think of the scheduler as the central coordinator that orchestrates the entire task management system.

 Architecture

 The scheduler implements an event-driven architecture built on Tokio’s asynchronous runtime.
-At its core is a tokio::select! loop that multiplexes four distinct event streams:
+Rather than a single event loop, it uses a spawn-based fan-out pattern with three concurrent tasks:

-The task store provides persistent database storage combined with an in-memory cache for efficient retrieval of recent submissions.
+The task store provides persistent database storage combined with an in-memory cache for efficient retrieval of tasks loaded during the daemon’s lifetime.

 The task queue implements priority-based ordering using a binary heap.
 Task priority determines processing order when resources become available.